Dre Campbell Farm

 7. Garlic Spray

-The powerful smell of garlic naturally repels many insects and related pests.
+The potent smell of garlic naturally repels many insects and related pests.

-Next, strain it and add a little liquid soap to the solution before adding more water (a quart) to it.
-Finally, use this DIY pesticide to spray the affected plants.
+Next, strain it and add a little liquid soap to the solution, then add more water (a quart or so).
+Finally, this DIY pesticide can be used to spray the affected plants.

 8. Hot Pepper Spray

-If using fresh hot peppers for this method, wear protective gloves and take care to avoid contact with the skin and eyes.
+If using fresh hot peppers for this method, wear protective gloves and avoid contact with the skin and eyes.

 Alternatively, use a tablespoon of chili powder to make a spray by adding it to a quart of water.
 You can also use cayenne pepper powder.